ishtiakahmedayon/javaoopd/README.md

 **Definition:** Encapsulation is the OOP principle of **bundling data (fields) and the methods that operate on that data into a single unit (a class)**, while **restricting direct access** to the internal state from outside the class.
 It is often called "data hiding."

 **How Java achieves it:**
-1. Declare fields as `private` — this hides them from outside classes.
+1. Declare fields as `private` ú— this hides them from outside classes.
 2. Provide `public` **getter** methods to read the value.
 3. Provide `public` **setter** methods to modify the value — and inside the setter you can add **validation logic** (e.g., reject a negative age).